Home > Sectors > Industry > Construction: combining BIM and lean to improve performance

 • Close collaboration : share information in real time.

-• Using advanced tools: these tools make it possible to automate tasks, optimize design and guarantee data consistency.
+• Use of advanced tools : These tools automate tasks, optimise design and guarantee data consistency.

 There are several examples of BIM automation functions available in the industry.
 The best-known example is the combination of Revit and its integrated Dynamo programming interface.

-In New Aquitaine, the glass cladding of the Cité du Vin de Bordeaux constituted a real challenge, overcome thanks to BIM and Dynamo.
+In the Nouvelle-Aquitaine region, the glass cladding of the Cité du Vin in Bordeaux was a real challenge, which was met thanks to BIM and Dynamo.

 Facilitate communication

-The objective is to streamline communication and exchanges between the different professions in a construction project.
-How to achieve this?
+The aim is to streamline communication and exchanges between the various trades involved in a construction project.
+How can this be achieved?

 • Use a BIM collaboration platform